 The Business Functions of the Company have the responsibility, through their Head/Senior Managers, for the implementation of the Board of Directors' strategy in their business functions.
 They report directly to the CEO or the General Managers with regards to their day-to-day duties.
 In order to minimise the probability of a potential conflict of interest and preserve their operational independence, the key control functions have additional direct reporting lines to the Board of Directors or Board Committees.
 These additional reporting lines are implemented in order to ensure that these functions have the ability to escalate important issues directly to the Board.
-Consequently, the Risk and Actuarial Functions have a reporting line to the Risk Committee and the Compliance Function to the Audit Committee.
+Consequently, the Risk Management Function has a reporting line to the Risk Committee, the Actuarial Function to the Board of Directors and the Compliance Function to the Audit Committee.